Robert F. Kennedy Bridge

 These three bridges are connected by an elevated highway viaduct across Randalls and Wards Islands and 14 mi of support roads.
 The viaduct includes a smaller span across the former site of Little Hell Gate, which separated Randalls and Wards Islands.
 Also part of the complex is a grade-separated T-interchange on Randalls Island, which sorted out traffic in a way that ensured that drivers paid a toll at only one bank of tollbooths.
 The tollbooths have since been removed, and all tolls are collected electronically at the approaches to each bridge.

 The bridge complex was designed by Allston Dana with the collaboration of Othmar Ammann and architect Aymar Embury II, and has been called "not a bridge so much as a traffic machine, the largest ever built".
 The American Society of Civil Engineers designated the Triborough Bridge Project as a National Historic Civil Engineering Landmark in 1986.
-The bridge is owned and operated by MTA Bridges and Tunnels (formally the Triborough Bridge and Tunnel Authority, or TBTA), an affiliate of the Metropolitan Transportation Authority.
+The bridge, named for former New York senator Robert F. Kennedy, is owned and operated by MTA Bridges and Tunnels (formally the Triborough Bridge and Tunnel Authority, or TBTA), an affiliate of the Metropolitan Transportation Authority.

 Description

 The RFK Bridge is made of four segments.
 The three primary spans traverse the East River to Queens; the Harlem River to Manhattan; and Bronx Kill to the Bronx, while the fourth is a T-shaped approach viaduct that leads to an interchange plaza between the three primary spans on Randalls Island.
 The Queens arm of the viaduct formerly crossed Little Hell Gate, a creek located between Randalls Island to the north and Wards Island to the south.
 Excluding elevated ramps, the segments are a total of 17,710 ft long, with a 13,560 ft span between the Bronx and Queens, and a 4,150 ft span between Manhattan and the interchange plaza.
 In total, the bridge contains 17.5 mi of roadway, including elevated ramps.

-The bridge was primarily designed by chief engineer Othmar H. Ammann and architect Aymar Embury II.
+The bridge was primarily designed by chief engineer Allston Dana and architect Aymar Embury II.
 Wharton Green served as the Public Works Administration (PWA)'s resident engineer for the project.